mdn/kuma/docs/installation.rst

 * Kuma developers are using Docker for daily development and maintenance tasks.
   Staff developers primarily use `Docker for Mac`_.
 Other staff members and contributors use `Docker's Ubuntu packages`_.
+* The development environment can use a lot of resources.
+On Docker for Mac, the environment runs well with 6 CPUs and 10 GB of memory dedicated to Docker.
+It can be run successfully on 2 CPUs and 2 GB of memory.
 * The Docker development environment is evolving rapidly, to address issues found during development and to move toward a containerized design.
 You may need to regularly reset your environment to get the current changes.